-We use text data from risk disclosures as empirical manifestations of decision-makers' attention.
-Specifically, we use companies' 10-K reports, spanning the 2006-2018 period.
-Such data have been widely used as a data source in management (e.g., Guo et al., 2017; Dutt and Joseph, 2019), accounting (e.g., Cazier et al., 2021), risk management (e.g., Bao and Datta, 2014), bankruptcy prediction (Mai et al., 2019), and - importantly - systemic risk measurement (Bushman et al., 2017).
-In contrast with previous literature, we focus on convergence in attention across industries, which contrasts with a growing literature using financial reports to extract information about individual firms or risks arising within a single industry (e.g., Bushman et al., 2017; Mai et al., 2019; Gupta et al., 2021).
+We apply these ideas to the study of cross-boundary convergence in the attention of risk managers in the insurance and banking industries.
+For this, we use text data from risk disclosures as empirical manifestations of decision-makers' attention.
+The data are companies' 10-K reports, spanning the 2006-2018 period.
+Such data have been widely used as a data source in areas including management (Guo et al., 2017; Dutt and Joseph, 2019), accounting and valuation (Fritzsch et al., 2021; Cazier et al., 2021), risk management (Bao and Datta, 2014), and - importantly - systemic risk measurement (Bushman et al., 2017).
+In contrast with previous literature, we focus on convergence in attention across industries, which contrasts with a growing literature using financial reports to extract information about individual firms or risks arising within a single industry (e.g., Bushman et al., 2017; Gupta et al., 2021).

-We analyse these textual data quantitatively using Machine Learning techniques.
+We analyse these textual data quantitatively using machine learning techniques.
 Our approach has four steps.
 First, we vectorize the risk disclosure documents using Doc2vec embeddings (Mikolov et al., 2013a,b), and then use silhouette values (Rousseeuw, 1987; Bao and Datta, 2014) to quantify the semantic similarity between reports from individual companies and the industries that are external to them - we call this semantic similarity convergence of attention.
-Second, we provide quantitative measures of the context in which decision-makers' attention is situated, through topic analysis (Blei et al., 2003) of the Business section of 10-K reports.
+Second, we provide quantitative measures of the context in which decision-makers' attention is situated, through topic analysis (Blei et al., 2003; Fritzsch et al., 2021) of the Business section of 10-K reports.
 We focus on three contextual antecedents: common trends in the macro environment, managers' attention to an adjacent industry because of the threat of substitution, and management fashions or fads.
 Third, we associate convergence in attention with its contextual antecedents, via Random Forest (Breiman, 2001) regression analysis.
-Fourth, we use sensitivity analysis to gain insights on model response to changes in the inputs.
-Sensitivity analysis (for a review see Borgonovo and Plischke, 2016) has been widely applied in fields such as epidemiological modeling (Lu and Borgonovo, 2023) and financial investment studies (Borgonovo et al., 2010).
-We carry out extensive sensitivity analysis of the convergence of attention measure to its modelled antecedents, using Accumulated Local Effects (Apley and Zhu, 2020), feature importance (Breiman, 2001; Ishwaran, 2015), Shapley values (Lundberg and Lee, 2017a,b), and marginal attribution by conditioning on quantiles (Merz et al., 2022).
+Fourth, we use extensive sensitivity analysis to gain insights on model response to changes in the inputs.
+We examine the sensitivity of the convergence of attention measure to its modelled antecedents, using Accumulated Local Effects (Apley and Zhu, 2020), feature importance (Breiman, 2001; Ishwaran, 2015), Shapley values (Lundberg and Lee, 2017a,b), and marginal attribution by conditioning on quantiles (Merz et al., 2022).

-The empirical analysis leads to two key findings.
-First, the regressions show that our measure of convergence is increasing in all three antecedents (common trends, substitution and fashions), thus validating our theoretical framing.
-Second, the variable importance and sensitivity analyses consistently find that management fashions have a dominant impact on convergence in attention.
-This finding underlines the need for responses to systemic risk engaging a wide range of stakeholders by inclusive governance approaches (Renn et al., 2022; Schweizer et al., 2022).
+The empirical analysis leads to three key findings.
+First, the measure of convergence tends to be higher for insurers compared to banks, meaning that insurance risk managers' attention is to a larger extent directed towards banking, compared to bank risk managers' attention towards insurance.
+This finding is broadly consistent with econometric studies of systemic risk in insurance and banking (Chen et al., 2014; Elyasiani et al., 2016; Kaserer and Klein, 2019).
+Second, the regression analysis shows that our measure of convergence has a positive time trend, consistently with the big-picture study of Jourde (2022).
+Furthermore, convergence increases in all three postulated antecedents (common trends, substitution and fashions), which validates our theoretical framing.
+Third, the variable importance and sensitivity analyses consistently find that management fashions have a dominant impact on convergence in attention.
+This underlines the need for responses to systemic risk engaging a wide range of stakeholders by inclusive governance approaches (Eling and Marek, 2014; Renn et al., 2022; Schweizer et al., 2022).
 Furthermore, it opens serious questions on the qualitative features of systemic risk induced by risk disclosures being potentially driven by legitimacy rather than substantive concerns.